Skip to Content

 Summary

-José González-Alonso is a professor of exercise and cardiovascular physiology in the Division of Sport, Health and Exercise Sciences, Department of Life Sciences.
-José joined Brunel University London in 2006 and since then has served as director of the Centre for Sports Medicine and Human Performance (2006-2013) and director of the Centre for Human Performance, Exercise and Rehabilitation (2015-2021).
-Prior to Brunel, he worked for 6 years as a senior researcher at The Copenhagen Muscle Research Centre, Rigshospitalet, a centre of excellence in integrative human physiology led by the late Professor Bengt Saltin, and for 5½ years as a post-doctoral fellow at the then Department of Human Physiology, August Krogh Institute, now Department of Nutrition, Exercise and Sports, University of Copenhagen, Denmark.
-He completed his MA and PhD in Exercise Physiology at the Department of Kinesiology and Health Education, University of Texas at Austin, USA, under the supervision of Professor Edward F. Coyle, and his undergraduate studies (Licenciado) in Physical Education at the National Institute of Physical Education of Catalonia, University of Barcelona, Spain.
+José González-Alonso is a professor of exercise and cardiovascular physiology in the Department of Sport, Health and Exercise Sciences.
+José joined Brunel University of London in 2006 and has since served as Director of the Centre for Sports Medicine and Human Performance (2006–2013) and Director of the Centre for Human Performance, Exercise and Rehabilitation (2015–2021).
+Prior to joining Brunel, he spent six years as a senior researcher at The Copenhagen Muscle Research Centre, Rigshospitalet—a centre of excellence in integrative human physiology led by the late Professor Bengt Saltin— and five and a half years as a post-doctoral fellow in the former Department of Human Physiology, August Krogh Institute (now Department of Nutrition, Exercise and Sports), University of Copenhagen, Denmark.
+He completed his MA and PhD in Exercise Physiology in the Department of Kinesiology and Health Education at the University of Texas at Austin, USA, under the supervision of Professor Edward F. Coyle, and his undergraduate studies (Licenciado) in Physical Education at the National Institute of Physical Education of Catalonia, University of Barcelona, Spain.

-He has authored or co-authored more than 100 original research articles, reviews and perspectives (PubMed; Google Scholar total citations > 16,900 with a Hirsch h-index of 67) and given more than 60 invited presentations at international scientific conferences and meetings including some keynote lectures.
-His main area of expertise is integrative physiology with particular emphasis on human cardiovascular control and skeletal muscle blood flow regulation during exercise and environmental stress.
-His research has implications for human performance and health and treatment of some circulatory disorders and/or rehabilitation.
+He has authored or co-authored more than 120 original research articles, reviews and perspectives (PubMed; Google Scholar total citations > 19,000 with a Hirsch h-index of 69) and has delivered more than 60 invited presentations at international scientific conferences and meetings, including several keynote lectures.
+His main area of expertise is integrative physiology, with particular emphasis on human cardiovascular control and skeletal muscle blood-flow regulation during exercise and environmental stress.
+His research has implications for human performance, health, and the treatment or rehabilitation of circulatory disorders.

-José is currently a member of the European College of Sport Science (ECSS) Scientific Board, after serving in the Scientific Committee for 4 years.
+José is currently a member of the European College of Sport Science (ECSS) Scientific Board, having previously served on the Scientific Committee for four years.
 He is also a member of the Editorial Board of the European Journal of Applied Physiology (Advisory Editor).
-He has served as a member of the UK Research Excellence Framework (REF 2014) sub-panel 26 Sport and Exercise Sciences, Leisure and Tourism and a member of the Editorial Boards of The Journal of Physiology (2010-2013) and Frontiers in Physiology - Exercise Physiology Section (2016- 2018).
-José is also a member of the Physiological Society (Physoc), the American Physiological Society (APS) and the British Association of Sport and Exercise Sciences (BASES) and a Fellow of the European College of Sport Science.
+He has served as a member of the UK Research Excellence Framework (REF 2014) sub-panel 26 Sport and Exercise Sciences, Leisure and Tourism and on the Editorial Boards of The Journal of Physiology (2010-2013) and Frontiers in Physiology - Exercise Physiology Section (2016- 2018).
+José is also a member of the Physiological Society (Physoc), the American Physiological Society (APS) and The Chartered Association of Sport and Exercise Sciences (CASES), and is a Fellow of the European College of Sport Science.

 Articles of general interest